panel-attack/panel-attack/readme_installmods.md

 ## Step 1: Find your Panel Attack user data folder

 Panel Attack saves most of its data in (somewhat hidden) user data folder so that multiple users of the same PC don't interfere with each other.
-Depending on your operating system the location is different:
+Depending on your operating system the location is different.
+You can always find out about the save location by going to Options -> About -> System Info

 ### Windows